Every quest starts with questions.

 I’ve heard that coaching is kind of new age, is this true?

-Not at Western.
+Not at Western Seminary.
 Coaching is a neutral mindset and skill set that can be practiced by anyone from pretty much any (or no) faith or philosophical system.
 Some coach training schools present coaching in rather new age ways, saying that all the answers are within the client.
-At Western, we help you recognize coaching for what it is (and what it is not) and to test everything against scripture and the person and work of Christ.
+At Western Seminary, we help you recognize coaching for what it is (and what it is not) and to test everything against scripture and the person and work of Christ.

 What kind of license or credential do I need in order to practice coaching?

 Currently, there is no legal requirement for practicing coaching; anyone can call himself or herself a coach and start a coaching practice — even without any training.
 While this is permissible, it’s not necessarily wise.
-More common is for a coach to be trained and to earn a certificate from a coach training school such as Western and to earn a credential from the ICF (usually in this order) and to start practicing coaching somewhere along this development path.
+More common is for a coach to be trained and to earn a certificate from a coach training school such as Western Seminary and to earn a credential from the International Coach Federation also referred to as the ICF (usually in this order) and to start practicing coaching somewhere along this development path.
 We believe that Christian coaches should strive to practice coaching with excellence and that certification and credentialing processes contribute to excellence.

 What is the ICF and should I just go to them for training?